sebasasa/Haskell_GTK_QuickStart/README.md

 # Haskell GTK Quick Start

-This is little more than a quick proyect i build to acts as a template for when i need to work with GUI in Haskell
+This is little more than a quick project I built to acts as a template for when i need to work with GUI in Haskell in a more serious enviroment

 I made this mainly because setting this up in my Mac was a BIG pain.
 And from now on i can simply come here to look for a simple repo that i can clone a some commands that i can copy paste to get everything working as fast as posible.
 I left it public because it might be helpful for some people.
 Might even make a tutorial about why setting up this was hard and how Haskell integration with C/C++ works in general in the future.